 Prerequisites: Refer to Honors/AP Guidelines in the General Information section of this guide.
-This is a STAAR EOC tested course.

 In addition to the above listed course description, the following applies to Honors English I: Honors English I has the same strands as listed for English I, with additional and more challenging reading and writing, plus more advanced literary and rhetorical analysis, to prepare students to meet college-level standards set by the AP exams.
-Summer reading is required, with accompanying testing and assignments.
 Reading assignments made during the year will be read outside of class time.
 A documented research report is required; students may not receive full credit for Honors English I without turning in a research project.
-Students may need to purchase a novel for summer reading assignment.

-ER1011
+Students may be asked to purchase/obtain copies of class novels.

-Basic English I 1 credit
+ER1011 Basic English I 1 credit